josespinal/filament-record-navigation/README.md

 ## Introduction

-The **Filament Record Navigation Plugin** allows seamless navigation through records in a Filament resource's form view.
+The **Filament Record Navigation Plugin** allows seamless navigation through records in a Filament resource's view.
 With this plugin, you can add "Next" and "Previous" buttons to navigate through records efficiently.

 ## Installation